LogoLogo

 Not all of these are hard requirements, but some nice to have configurations that will make it easier to triage complex reports.

 Have the ability to test on all the Operating Systems (bare metal or VMs), and should not be blocked by technical limitations as much as possible.
 Run all currently supported versions (Daily, Beta, ESR).
-Ability to run moz-regression and familiarity with the tool.
+Ability to run and familiarity with the tool.

 Rules of the Road